dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 ```

 Unlike most source-language nested functions/classes, nested modules have no
-special access to their containing parent modules and thus can be parsed,
+special access to their containing parent modules' state.
+As a syntactic
-decoded and validated independently; nesting only provides encapsulation.
-In
-the binary encoding, a nested module would be a sequence of bytes inside a
-section of the parent module which can be decoded according to the normal
-module decoding rules.
+convenience, nested modules are allowed to use types (via `$identifer`) defined
+in the parent module.
+Whether the binary format similarly allows type reuse
+is TBD; type reuse could be a modest size savings, but binary decoding would be
+simplified if each module was completely independent.
+Other than type reuse,
+though, the parent and child modules' internals are completely encapsulated
+from each other.

-Thus, it is 100% equivalent to transform a module import that is known to
+Because of this encapsulation, it is 100% equivalent to transform a module
-resolve to a module `X` into a nested module `X` without changing either the
+import that is known to resolve to a module `X` into a nested module `X`
-text or binary format of `X`.
-The reverse direction is also 100% equivalent.
+without changing either the text or binary format of `X`.
+The reverse direction
+is also possible, with the exception that parent type definitions may need to
-This is an important and unique property of module imports / nested modules
+be duplicated into the child.
+This is an important and unique property of
-owing to the fact that a wasm module is a stateless function defined entirely
+module imports / nested modules owing to the fact that a wasm module is a
-in terms of its binary/text format.
+stateless function defined entirely in terms of its binary/text format.

 Is there also a symmetric concept of "nested instance"?
 In theory, this could
 be accomplished by allowing `(instance expr)` statements, where `expr` was a